Thursday, August 21, 2025

 Welcome to the Neighborhood - Clothing Optional

 I grew up in a small town in southern New Hampshire, back before the interstate was open.
-That’s right—before GPS, before computers and smartphones, when TV stations went off the air at midnight, and back when people still knew the names of the cows in the neighbor’s pasture.
-So I’m no stranger to country living.
-Our little town had the essentials: a small store with worn wood floors and gas pumps out front, old men who sat on the porch pretending to whittle while they gossiped, a part-time post office, a part-time library, a Chevy dealership, and a seasonal hamburger stand that served up greasy magic in a paper box.
-In that town if you didn’t know everyone’s business, you were either new or unconscious.
-That was a very long time ago.
+That’s right—before GPS, before computers and smartphones, when TV stations went off the air at midnight, and when people still knew the names of the cows in the neighbor’s pasture.
+Our little town had the essentials: a small store with worn wood floors and gas pumps out front, old men on the porch “whittling” while they gossiped, a part-time post office, a part-time library, a Chevy dealership, and a seasonal hamburger stand that served up greasy magic in a paper box.
+If you didn’t know everyone’s business you were either new or unconscious.

-So in 2001, with retirement on the horizon and traffic jams getting longer than a church sermon on Easter, my husband and I decided it was time to get out.
-We packed up and moved north.
+So in 2001, with retirement on the horizon and traffic jams stretching longer than an Easter sermon, my husband and I headed north.
 Not “just outside town” north.
 Not “up by the lake” north.
-No, we went full-tilt as-far-north-as-you-can-go-without-learning-French kind of north.
-The kind of north where GPS gets confused, cell service is a suggestion, and if you see moose tracks in your yard, that's just Tuesday.
+No, we went full-tilt, as-far-north-as-you-can-go-without-learning-French kind of north.
+The kind where GPS gets confused, cell service is just a suggestion, and if you see moose tracks in the yard, well, that's just Tuesday.

-We ended up in a tiny town where there are more dogs registered than voters, the roads are barely paved, and folks measure distance in the time it takes to get somewhere rather than miles.
-The nearest "big town" has about 2,000 people, no traffic light, and a volunteer fire department.
+We landed in a tiny town where more dogs are registered than voters, roads are barely paved, and distance is measured in time, not miles.
+The nearest “big town” has 2,000 people, no traffic light, and a volunteer fire department.

 People here are a particular kind of wonderful.
 They’re simple, hard working folk who might be loggers, mill workers, carpenters or mechanics.
 Many work at the nearby Ethan Allen plant or are health care workers at the local 16 bed hospital.
 Many are locals who grew up here, and some are retired folks who moved here to disappear into the woods.
 Their hands are calloused, their trucks are muddy, and they’d give you the shirt off their back—though sometimes you’ll wish they hadn’t.
 These are folks who'll pull you out of a ditch with their tractor and never mention it again.

-Which brings me to the moment I met my across-the-road neighbor.
+Which brings me to meeting my across-the-road neighbor.

-We’d just moved in.
-Still had boxes stacked in the mudroom.
-I’d made a supply run to the “big city” which is considered “pretty close” even though it's an hour and a half away, and features a Home Depot, a Walmart, and a Burger King that gets your order wrong in the exact same way every single time.
-It was a Saturday afternoon, I was tired, cranky, and just wanted to get home and unpack the slow cooker I swore I’d use this time.
+We’d just moved in—boxes still stacked in the mudroom.
+I’d made a supply run to the “big city,” which is “close by” only if you think an hour and a half qualifies.
+It has a Home Depot, a Walmart, and a Burger King that gets your order wrong in the exact same way every single time.
+It was a late Saturday afternoon.
+I was tired, cranky, and just wanted to get home and unpack the slow cooker I swore I’d actually use this time.

 That’s when I saw him.

-Not a little tipsy.
-Not “I’ve had a few beers and lost track of my shirt.”
-No. This man had been communing with the liquor cabinet in a biblical sense.
-He was swaying in the breeze like a pine tree during a nor’easter.
-I don’t know what he’d been drinking, but it had the effect of three fingers of moonshine and a hug from Dolly Parton.
+Not “lost track of my shirt” drunk.
+No, this man had been communing with the liquor cabinet in a biblical sense.
+He swayed like a pine tree in a nor’easter.
+Whatever he’d been drinking hit like three fingers of moonshine and a hug from Dolly Parton.

-As I slowed my car (because how don’t you slow down for a man whose only accessory is a farmer’s tan?), he cheerfully shouted, “Howdy, neighbor!
+As I slowed my car (because who wouldn’t slow down for a man whose only accessory was a farmer’s tan?), he shouted, “Howdy, neighbor!
 I’m the guy across the road!
 Welcome to the neighborhood!”

-Now, there are many ways to meet your new neighbors:
+Now, there are many ways to meet a new neighbor:

 • A wave from across the fence.